sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Sender Keys

-If the participants in a call have a preexisting E2E-secure channel, they can use it to distribute SFrame keys.
+If the participants in a call have a pre-existing E2E-secure channel, they can use it to distribute SFrame keys.
 Each client participating in a call generates a fresh `base_key` value that it will use to encrypt media.
 The client then uses the E2E-secure channel to send their encryption key to the other participants.